slimjim49j/ViewTube/README.md

 };
 ```

 A problem I had here was handling what the video show component would do while waiting for the video's information to be retrieved.
-I ended up using a redux selector to provide default values so that accessing nested values wouldn't throw errors.
+I ended up using a redux selector to provide default values so that accessing a nonexistant video's values wouldn't throw errors.

 #### Comments
 ![Comments](https://github.com/slimjim49j/ViewTube/blob/master/readme_images/video_comment.png)